 Use these virtual meeting etiquette tips for proper interaction with the camera:

-- Be Present – If you’re looking down at your desk or off to the side or anywhere but at the computer when other people are talking, it will seem as though you aren’t fully present.
+- Be Present – If you’re looking down at your desk, off to the side, or anywhere but at the computer when others are talking, it will seem as though you aren’t fully present.

 - Look at the Camera – Likewise, when you have the floor and are doing the talking, you want to be sure to look at the camera so that others can feel more engaged with you.
 They’ll feel like you are talking to them.

-- Pause – Remember that there is usually a 2 to 3-second delay between you and the others in the meeting, so after you speak, wait for a response.
+- Pause – Remember there is usually a 2 to 3-second delay between the speaker’s voice and the recipient’s ear.
+So, after you speak, wait for a response.

-- Speak Clearly – Remember that microphones, speakers, and Wi-Fi issues can make it harder to hear people during virtual meetings, so speak clearly.
+- Speak Clearly – Due to equipment limitations, acoustics aren’t always great during virtual meetings, so speak clearly.

 6) Mute Yourself When You Aren’t Talking

-Background noise is the worst, and it’s next to impossible to avoid when we are working from home.
+Background noise is the worst, and it’s next to impossible to avoid when working from home.

 Whether your kids are playing in the background, your dog is barking, or sirens are blaring off in the distance, multiply that times everyone on the call and you’ve got one noisy situation, not to mention the echo noises that can occur from multiple microphones.

-That’s why one of the most important virtual meeting etiquette tips we can give you is to mute yourself when you aren’t talking.
-Many times, the host of the meeting can handle that and mute and unmute people as needed, but if they don’t, you’ll need to know how to do it yourself.
+That’s why one of the most critical virtual meeting etiquette tips we can offer is to mute your microphone when you’re not talking.
+Often, the host of the meeting can handle that and mute and unmute people as needed, but if they don’t, you’ll need to know how to do it yourself.